eclipse-cbi/p2repo-sbom/docs/ide-guide.md

 - [`-advisory`](cli-guide.md#-advisory)
 - [`-process-bundle-classpath`](cli-guide.md#-process-bundle-classpath)

-The dialog is non-modal and shows progress while generating the SBOM.
+The dialog is non-modal and shows progress while the SBOM is being generated.

 ![](assets/generate-self-sbom-wizard-progress.png)

-When generation completes successfully, the wizard optionally opens the generated SBOM in the integrated SBOM renderer.
+When generation completes successfully, the wizard can optionally open the generated SBOM in the integrated SBOM renderer.

 ## Integrated SBOM Renderer

-The tools support viewing rendered SBOMs via a specialized editor that uses the IDE's internal browser.
+The tools support viewing rendered SBOMs using a specialized editor that uses the IDE's internal browser.

 ![](assets/ide-render.png)